 The minerals and compounds within sunflower seeds work hard to enhance health.
 Inside sunflower seeds are nutrients which boost immune system health, bone strength, and brain function.1

-Better skin health
+2. Supports skin health

-Improved heart health
+Helps to improv heart health

-Lower blood pressure
+Helps to lower blood pressure

 Sunflower seeds nutrition

-How to include more sunflower seeds in your diet
+How to eat sunflower seeds

 Sunflower seeds side effects